How to Present a Facial Steamer as a Gift

 Here are the specific effects and benefits of facial steaming:

-Clean cells - Heals acne and cleans out blackheads.
+Clean cells—heals acne and cleans out blackheads;

-Deep breathing - Enhances alertness and communication between nerves, brightens eyes.
+Deep breathing—enhances alertness and communication between nerves, brightens eyes;

-Relaxed muscles - Reduces wrinkles, softens facial expressions.
+Relaxed muscles—reduces wrinkles, softens facial expressions.

 Beauty, to me, is about being comfortable in your own skin.
 That, or a kick-ass red lipstick.

 Fill the face steamer's reservoir with distilled water.
 Add essential oils to the proper container.

-Essential Oils to Use for Steaming Your Face
+Essential Oils to Use for the Skin

 Many people who give themselves facials have acne or blackheads.
 For these conditions, antiseptic oils are great to use in a steamer.
 Such oils are: Eucalyptus, clove, thyme, wintergreen, chamomile, or tea tree.

 "Normal" skin types can use any or a combination of these herbs, rotating according to need or desire.
-Also check your toner and moisturizer.
+Also check the toner and moisturizer.
 If they contain herbs, you might want to use an essential oil from a different skin type for balance.